arbab97/WSYCUHK_FDIA/README.md

 where B represent the nunmber of readings of Bus size, i.e., 19 for IEEE-14 and 180 for IEEE-118 Bus System

+### Generation of dataset

+The following exceprt from paper explains the generation of the dataset.
+•	The load was simulated on each bus.
+In terms of distribution of readings, these were normally distributed with their mean equal to the input load, and variance was set to be one-sixth of that value.
+•	Nodes were selected randomly to generate the FDIA.
+•	A set of target state variables (distributed from 2 to 5 for IEEE-14 and from 2 to 10 for IEEE-118 bus system) was chosen to attack at random to generate compromised readings.
+•	Now, to generate the compromised readings, it was required that they pass the BDD process, which is employed as a standard defense mechanism technique in smart meters.
+To achieve this purpose, injection attack data based on the work done by Suzhi Bi et al. [22], which required only incomplete information of the network topology via min-cut strategy, was used.
+•	Finally, to take into consideration the noise in measurement encountered practical conditions, a random gaussian noise (with a standard deviation of 0.2) was added in both the attacked and original readings.

 ## Running the Models